 Generally, Oregon Local Budget Law requires annual budgets be adopted for all funds.
 The modified accrual basis of accounting is used for all budgets, except Oregon Budget Law requires the repayment of interfund loans in a subsequent year to be budgeted.
-In the current year, the Debt Service fund repaid the city's General fund \$37,080, but \$18,080 of the loan was paid to the Project Fund.
-For GAAP, \$18,080 was reclassified as a transfer between funds and the remaining \$19,000 was reclassified as a balance sheet transaction.
+In the current year, the Debt Service fund repaid the city's General fund \$36,000.
+The Project fund had loan proceeds from the general fund of \$848,818.
+A budget to GAAP adjustment is required for the financial statements.
 All annual appropriations lapse at fiscal year end.